badsectorlabs/ludus/docs/docs/developers/rpc-plugins.md

 connections.

 Plugin jobs also run through the host.
 For example, the enterprise license job returns updated license and entitlement state to the server.
-If the license contains the anti-sandbox entitlement, the server downloads and starts the anti-sandbox executable.
-The enterprise subprocess does not start other plugins itself.
+Base Ludus refreshes the enterprise executable; management of enterprise add-ons belongs to the enterprise plugin.

 ## Protocol compatibility